technicalpoets/producer/README.md

 - Microsoft.Storage
 - Microsoft.NotificationHubs

-All resources should be grouped by the Resource group, e.g. Producer.
+All resources should be grouped by the Resource group you chose, e.g. "Producer."

 It's time to open Producer App and configure the settings properly.
+If you've not previously configured settings, the app should prompt you to open the Settings app and input the Producer settings:

 ![ios-login](https://github.com/technicalpoets/producer/raw/docs-1/images/ios-dialog-settings-producer.png?raw=true "ios-login") | ![ios-content](https://github.com/technicalpoets/producer/raw/docs-1/images/ios-configure-settings-producer.png?raw=true "ios-content")
 :-------------------------:|:-------------------------: